TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 .. tip::

-    In principle it doesn't matter how you generate the result (usually HTML code) inside the Action.
+    In principle, it doesn't matter how you generate the result (usually HTML code) inside the Action.
 You can even decide to use the traditional way of building extensions in your Action - with SQL Queries and maker-based Templating.
 We invite you to pursue the path we chose up till now, though.

 The flow patterns we present here are meant to be blueprints for your own flows.
-In real life projects they may get way more complex.
+In real-life projects, they may get way more complex.
 The Method :php:`indexAction()` of the :php:`OfferController` looks like this in it's "final stage":